testcontainers/testcontainers-java/docs/supported_docker_environment/continuous_integration/dind_patterns.md

 !!! note
-    If you are using Docker Desktop, you need to configure `TESTCONTAINERS_HOST_OVERRIDE` to use the special DNS name `host.docker.internal` for accessing the host from within a container, which is provided by Docker Desktop:
+    If you are using Docker Desktop, you need to configure the `TESTCONTAINERS_HOST_OVERRIDE` environment variable to use the special DNS name
+    `host.docker.internal` for accessing the host from within a container, which is provided by Docker Desktop:
     `-e TESTCONTAINERS_HOST_OVERRIDE=host.docker.internal`